David Warsofsky: Playing career

 Warsofsky was selected by the St. Louis Blues in the 4th round (95th overall) of the 2008 NHL Entry Draft.
 Instead of turning pro immediately, he played for Boston University in the Hockey East and was a member of the 2009 national championship team as a freshman.
 He played for Team USA in 2010, winning the World Junior Ice Hockey Championships.

 On June 26, 2010, the Blues traded Warsofsky's rights to the Boston Bruins in exchange for Vladimír Sobotka.
 He then played four consecutive seasons solely for the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins.

 On December 18, 2013, the Bruins recalled Warsofsky from Providence.
 He is the first Bruin to wear the number 79.
 He made his NHL debut the following night in a 4–2 loss to the Buffalo Sabres.
 On December 28, Warsofsky scored his first career NHL goal in a 4–3 loss to the Ottawa Senators.
 He finished the season with two points in six games for Boston, as well as 32 in 56 with Providence.

 On July 1, 2015, Warsofsky signed a one-year, two-way contract with the Pittsburgh Penguins.
 He skated in 12 games for the Penguins during the 2015–16 season, recording one goal.
 On February 26, 2016, the New Jersey Devils claimed Warsofsky off waivers.
 He finished the season with one assist in ten games for the Devils.

 On July 1, 2016, Warsofsky returned to the Penguins, signing a one-year, two-way contract.
 He spent the majority of the 2016–17 season with Wilkes-Barre, where he led all team defensemen with 47 points in 58 contests, all career-highs.
 He also skated in seven games with Pittsburgh, recording one assist.

 On July 1, 2017, Warsofsky signed a two-year contract with the Colorado Avalanche.
-Aside from a 16-game stint with the Avalanche in the 2017–18 season, he primarily played for the team's affiliate's (the San Antonio Rampage and the Colorado Eagles).
+Aside from a 16-game stint with the Avalanche in the 2017–18 season, he primarily played for the team's affiliates, the San Antonio Rampage and the Colorado Eagles.

 On July 1, 2019, Warsofsky returned to the Penguins for a second time, signing a two-year, two-way contract.
 He was named captain of Wilkes-Barre/Scranton, and led the defense with 33 points in 51 games.

 On August 25, 2020, Warsofsky was traded by the Penguins to the Toronto Maple Leafs along with Evan Rodrigues, Filip Hallander, and the 15th overall pick in the 2020 NHL Entry Draft in exchange for Kasperi Kapanen, Jesper Lindgren and Pontus Aberg.